MovieLabs/mddf/README.md

    - **Avails Validator Tool**: may be used to
       - validate an Avails file specified as either XML or XLSX
       - translate an XLSX-formatted Avails to the equivalent XML
+      - translate an XML-formatted Avails to the equivalent XLSX

    - **Manifest Validator**: validates that a CMM, MMC, or MEC file conforms with:
      - the CMM schema